 - 1. Pull over to a safe location and turn on the vehicle's Hazard Warning flashers. - 2.
 Verify that the valve stem (on the wheel with the deflated tire) is in a position that is near to the ground.

-This will allow the Tire Service Kit Hoses (6) and (7) to reach the valve stem and keep the Tire Service Kit flat on the ground.
+reach the valve stem and keep the Tire Service Kit flat on the ground.
 This will provide the best positioning of the kit when injecting the sealant into the deflated tire and running the air pump.
 Move the vehicle as necessary to place the valve stem in this position before proceeding.